talassio/GM/README.md

 A pc monitoring interface for a Geiger-Müller particle detector.

-The testbed is an old unbranded device on which it was adapted and 1/8 mic jack to interface with a pc sound cards mic input.
+The testbed is an old unbranded device on which it was adapted and 1/8 mic jack to interface with a pc sound card's mic input.

 ![testbed](https://github.com/talassio/GM/raw/master/img/gmdevice.png)